connorjsmith28/portfolio/README.md

 ## Incremental Example
 The example referenced in my statement of purpose has it's main component under portfolio/ecc/base/incremental_fct.sql as well as portfolio/core/fct_ecc_orders.sql
+All the reference code has been included as well.

 The following image describes the process I designed vs the old version for loading new data.